How to Build a Cinder Block Wall

 You can build an entire concrete wall with just concrete masonry units (CMUs), often called concrete blocks or cinder blocks.
 Mortar is the glue that holds them together below and to the sides.

-Concrete or cinder blocks are 16 inches long, 8 inches high, and 8 inches wide.
+Cinder block dimensions are typically 16 inches long, 8 inches high, and 8 inches wide.
 The blocks are hollow in the center.
 A concrete web separates this area into two, smaller hollow sections.

 All concrete walls need to rest on concrete footings for stability.
 Some concrete walls need 1/2-inch metal reinforcing bar (or, rebar) to be run vertically and horizontally through them.

-When to Build a Cinder Block or Concrete Wall
+When to Build a Cinder Block or Concrete Block Wall

 Estimating Number of Blocks